jsfellows/jsfellows.github.io/_posts/2019-11-08-arrow-functions-vs-common-functions.md

 hidden: false
 ---

+Do you know the difference between *Arrow functions* and *Common functions* in JavaScript?
+Let's talk about that!

 Hi JSFellows, how are you?
 I hope you're fine!
 Let's go for the first post of the blog.
 I was hoping to do it earlier right after I finished installing all needed things (template and other internal details) but I had to focus on studying lots of things in order to start bringing great contents and ideas to this space.

 So the first subject that I choose to start is something that it's not so new but I feel that all new (or even experienced, which probably went out for 5 minutes for a coffee break and when came back to work saw that JS changed everything just like that) developers: Arrow functions.